JonathanFiore/SortingAlgorithmVisualizer/README.md

 ### Description:

-<p>The purpose of this application is to show, from a visual perspective, how the most common sorting algorithms works <p>
+<p>The purpose of this application is to show, from a visual perspective, how the most common sorting algorithms work <p>

 <p>The application allows you to generate a random list of numbers which will be sorted<p>